Skip to content

 • Any person or entity with a Preparer Tax Identification Number (PTIN) who handles client data

 The IRS makes the requirement explicit in Publication 4557: tax preparers must implement a written security program.
 Failure to comply does not require a breach to trigger consequences — the absence of a documented plan alone can constitute a violation.
-The broader IRS WISP requirements build on this foundation, making it the cornerstone of your compliance posture.
+The broader PTIN and WISP requirements build on this foundation, making it the cornerstone of your compliance posture.

 The Gramm-Leach-Bliley Act Connection